chaincodelabs/research-site/research-intro.md

 * [Advancing Bitcoin](https://www.advancingbitcoin.com/)
 * [The Atlanta Bitcoin Conference (TABConf)](https://tabconf.com/)

-Examples of research projects (also cited below under their respective subsections) have lead to changes in Bitcoin include the [Erebus attack](https://erebus-attack.comp.nus.edu.sg/), other P2P-related issues that have informed [various improvements](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks), and [Erlay](https://arxiv.org/abs/1905.10518) ([implementation in progress](https://github.com/bitcoin/bitcoin/pull/21515) as of late 2022).
+Examples of research projects (also cited below under their respective subsections) that have led to changes in Bitcoin include the [Erebus attack](https://erebus-attack.comp.nus.edu.sg/), other P2P-related issues that have informed [various improvements](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks), and [Erlay](https://arxiv.org/abs/1905.10518) ([implementation in progress](https://github.com/bitcoin/bitcoin/pull/21515) as of late 2022).

 # Introductory Materials